uptane/papers/uptane-whitepaper.md

 The white paper will address a number of issues, including the answers to the following questions:

 - How do we deal with aftermarket ECUs that do not have their own Primary?
-- Can they leverage an OEMs Director repository?
+- Can they leverage an OEM's Director repository?
 - If an aftermarket ECU does have its own Primary, is each capable of controlling a mutually exclusive set of ECUs?
 - Could ownership of the Director be delegated to a third party or owner?